RohanNagar/thunder/docs/manual/endpoints.rst

          the URL will redirect to ``/verify/success``.
 The default ``response_type`` is JSON.
    :statuscode 200: the operation was successful and JSON was returned
    :statuscode 303: the request is redirecting to ``/verify/success``
-   :statuscode 400: the get request was malformed
+   :statuscode 400: the verify request was malformed
    :statuscode 404: the user to verify was not found in the database
    :statuscode 500: the request failed for a potentially unknown reason
    :statuscode 503: the database is currently unavailable